 In addition, we are continuing to combat social isolation with our new national programme: Art by Post brings specially created art activities to the people who are most affected by the current social distancing measures, including older adults living with dementia and other chronic health conditions.

-We are hoping that we will be able to reopen the Hayward Gallery very soon, with strict social distancing and health and safety measures in place, so that you can see the exhibition Among the Trees, which had only just opened to critical acclaim when we had to shut our doors.
+The Hayward Gallery is reopening, with strict social distancing and health and safety measures in place, so that you can see the exhibition Among the Trees, which had only just opened to critical acclaim when we had to shut our doors.

 And from August to November, we are celebrating key workers with Everyday Heroes, a free open-air art and poetry exhibition across the Southbank Centre site.